jnbdz/ofbiz-quickstarts/en/applications/human-resources/README.md

     - If you are the creator of the class the Participants window above and to the right of the calendar opens
     -
 - Approve Training
+    - The training administrator navigates to the Training Approvals screen
+    - Locates all requests with a status of "Assigned"
+    -

 ## Leave